mkht/DSCR_Application/README.md

     + :warning: If you want to run the installation as specific user, you need to use `PsDscRunAsCredential` standard property.

 + **[UInt32] TimeoutSec** (Write):
-    + The timeout secs of download the installer from http/https/ftp.
+    + The timeout seconds of download the installer from http/https/ftp.
     + The default value is `900`.
 (0 is infinite)

 + **[string] FileHash** (Write):